 The most important specifications of an external monitor for general masses are the size, resolution, and the refresh rate of the screen.
-For professional color-critical users, the color space support and uniformity of the screen are the most vital components.
-Apart from these specifications, things like contrast ratio, maximum brightness level, HDR support, and Adaptive Sync play a great role in the quality of an external monitor.
+For professional colour-critical users, the colour space support and uniformity of the screen are the most vital components.
+Apart from these specifications, things like contrast ratio, maximum brightness level, HDR support, and Adaptive-Sync play a great role in the quality of an external monitor.
 Gamers might also be interested in response times, as that leads to the overall input lag of the monitor.
 In this article, we will look at some of the best monitors for MacBook Pro, which will lighten up your moods in unimaginable ways.

 1. ASUS ProArt PA32UC